Rio Carnival Parades 2027 | Types & Schedule Explained

 How the samba parade is judged

-In the Percussion Band category, judges look for consistency amongst all performers and the ability to work in tune with each other.
+In the Drumming Band category, judges look for consistency amongst all performers and the ability to work in tune with each other.
 Being innovative within the limited scope allowed (wind and brass instruments are not allowed) is highly favored.

 Alex Ferro | Riotur